The day trading vs gambling comparison is often made by people who misunderstand the fundamental nature of the two activities.

 Gamblers and traders are both subject to emotional decision-making.
 While excitement is part of the gambling experience, it’s likely to cause more harm than good when trading.

-Short-term traders seek to regulate their emotions and rely on reason and logic for trading decisions.
+Day traders seek to regulate their emotions and rely on reason and logic for trading decisions.
 Sometimes, well-reasoned decisions lead to trading losses, which is part of any profession or business venture.

 Professional traders build on the lessons of past trades.
 Gamblers can only hope their luck will change before they run out of money.

-4. Slower Profits vs Fast Profits
+4. Slower Profits vs. Fast Profits

 One similarity that can mislead people into comparing trading and gambling is the possibility of huge gains.
-Statistically speaking, some gamblers bring home huge wins, and some traders make way more money than they expected to on a given trade.
+Statistically speaking, some gamblers bring home huge wins, and some traders make more money than they expected to on a given trade.

 These big wins are exceptions that prove the rule: slow and steady beats fast and furious.
 If your trading strategy is built around getting lucky with a trade far exceeding expectations, you won’t get very far as a trader.